 When we create avenues to not only build a proficient workforce but a team of care providers committed to excellence, we also pave the way for children.
 Colorado KIDS COUNT tells us that “extensive research provides definitive evidence that well-implemented, high-quality pre-kindergarten for at-risk kids can help narrow the achievement gap, reduce grade repetition and special education placements, increase high school graduation rates, reduce crime and lead to greater employment and higher earnings as adults.”
 Isn’t it amazing to know our community’s childcare professionals stand at the front-lines of prevention and intervention?
 You are a critical piece of preparing children for next steps, building up families and advocating for the strongest start possible.

-To learn more ways you can develop a quality improvement pathway for your business, contact United Way of Weld County Reading Great by 8 program at (970) 353-4300 or visit their website.
+To learn more ways you can develop a quality improvement pathway for your business, contact United Way of Weld County Reading Great by 8 program at (970) 353-4300.
 We have a team dedicated to helping you find the support you want.